 Bosch Fellow – Professional and Intercultural Experience in Germany

-The Robert Bosch Foundation and Cultural Vistas invite US professionals to apply for the 2019-2020 Robert Bosch Foundation Fellowship Program.
+The Robert Bosch Foundation and Cultural Vistas invite US professionals to apply for the Robert Bosch Foundation Fellowship Program, to be held in 2020-2021.
 Bosch Fellows act as consultants in their field of expertise at leading public or private institutions in Germany.
 In addition, Bosch Fellows participate in professional seminars, where they travel to meet and exchange ideas with topic area experts in transatlantic relations across Germany.
 Fellows are from the fields of public policy and administration, foreign and security policy, urban and regional planning, business, journalism and communications, law, or cultural and arts management (i.e. museum, theater, orchestra).
+This will be the final round of the Robert Bosch Foundation Fellowship Program.

 -Professional Assignment(s) in German institutions such as the federal government and parliament, private corporations, law firms, NGOs, and major German print, media and cultural organizations.